-In addition to just being a really attractive pair of headphones (there are some serious retro-yet-modern vibes happening here), the Master and Dynamic MW65 Active noise-canceling wireless headphones are a perfect solution for those looking to have a luxury home listening experience.
+In addition to just being a beautiful pair of headphones (some serious retro-yet-modern vibes are happening here), the Master and Dynamic MW65 active noise-canceling wireless headphones are a perfect solution for those looking to have a luxury at-home listening experience.
 We’re thinking gaming, high-quality vinyl setups, or even as a cheaper home theater system replacement.
-Additionally, they have Google’s assistant built right in, which means that you can make calls or change a song without ever needing to pick up your device.
+Additionally, they have Google Assistant built right in, which means you can make calls or change a song without ever needing to pick up your device.

-If you’re the kind of person that spends their 9-5 huddle over a Windows-based computer and would love some music to power you through the day, the Microsoft Surface 2 Headphones are the perfect companion for your PC.
-The headphones easily pair with any Microsoft Surface device thanks to their Swift Pair tech, but they’ll also hook up to your regular PC with ease as well.
-Designed to be worn for long periods of time, the Surface 2s rest comfortably and cozily on your ears to help the productivity going all day long.
+Suppose you’re the kind of person that spends their 9 to 5 huddled over a Windows-based computer and would love some music to help you power you through the day.
+In that case, the Microsoft Surface 2 Headphones are the perfect companion for your P.C.
+The headphones easily pair with any Microsoft Surface device thanks to their Swift Pair tech, but they’ll also hook up to your regular P.C. with ease as well.
+The Surface 2 headphones are designed to wear for long periods and rest comfortably and cozily on your ears to help the productivity go all day long.

 Best Budget Wireless Headphones

-Look, we’re suckers for premium noise-cancelling headphones, but we know the juice isn’t worth the squeeze for everybody.
+We’re suckers for premium noise-canceling headphones, but we know the juice isn’t worth the squeeze for everybody.
 If you want a reliable pair of headphones that can connect to your computer or phone, then you don’t need to drop $300 or more.
-Brands like Anker, Jabra and Plantronics all make great wireless headphones under $200.
+Brands like Anker, Jabra and Plantronics make renowned wireless headphones under $200.

-If you really just need wireless headphones for phone calls and work, then we’d recommend checking out our guide to the best Bluetooth headsets, which includes options starting at just $25.
-However, for listening to music and gaming, we recommend spending a little more on one of the best cheap wireless headphones.
+If you really just need wireless headphones for calls and work, then we’d recommend checking out our guide to the best Bluetooth headsets, which includes options starting at just $25.
+However, we recommend spending a little more on one of the best cheap wireless headphones for listening to music and gaming.